odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/nagaland/cities/mokokchung/excursions/full-day-excursion-to-longkhum-and-mopunchuket/
+        title: Full day excursion to Longkhum and Mopunchuket
         content: >-
           In the morning, you visit Longkhum village, on the highest hill top in the district.
 It used to be famous for head hunting in the past and